-A baby monitor can help you keep an eye on your baby from a distance.
-For example, you might choose to use a baby monitor so you can hear your baby cry if you are downstairs or in another room where you can't easily hear them.
+A baby monitor can help you listen or look out for your baby from a distance.
+For example, you might choose to use a baby monitor so you can hear your baby cry if you are downstairs or in another room where you cannot easily hear them.

-- has needed to be resuscitated (for example if they were found not breathing, blue, white or floppy)
+- has needed to be resuscitated (revived) — for example, if they were found not breathing, blue, white or floppy

-- regularly has prolonged episodes of pauses in their breathing, or a slow heart rate
+- has regular and long episodes of pauses in their breathing, or a slow heart rate

 - has a breathing disorder that affects them while they sleep

-Basically like a walkie-talkie, this monitor lets you hear your baby's noises when you are not in the room.
-Remember, it is safest to sleep with the baby in your room for the first 6 to 12 months.
+This type of monitor works like a 'walkie-talkie', so you can hear noises your baby makes, even when you are not in the room.
+Remember, it is safest for your baby to sleep in their own cot or bed in your room for the first 6 to 12 months.

-This sends a video from a camera in your baby's room.
-You view the video on a device such as a tablet.
-Sometimes the monitor uses your home Wi-Fi to broadcast the video feed to an app on your smartphone or tablet.
+This sends a video image from a camera in your baby's room.
+You watch the video on a device such as a phone or tablet, sometimes using your home Wi-Fi (wireless network).

-There are several different apps that let you to turn 2 phones or tablets into a monitor.
-These tend to not be as sensitive or as high quality as other baby monitors.
+There are several apps that let you turn 2 phones or tablets into a monitor, functioning as either an audio or video monitor, depending on the app.
+These are often not as sensitive or as high quality as specially designed baby monitors.

-This monitor is placed underneath your baby's bedding.
-It sends an alarm if your baby doesn't move for a set time.
-There are no approved standards in Australia for movement monitors sold commercially.
+This monitor is placed underneath your baby's cot sheet.
+It sends an alarm if your baby does not move for a set time.
+There are no approved standards in Australia for movement monitors sold to the public.